LegendYSY/FBFI/README.md

 # FBFI

 FBFI (Fault-tolerance Bottleneck driven Fault Injection) is a fault injection testing approach to the effective and efficient validation of redundant components deployed in a cloud system.
 It uses the concept of **fault-tolerance bottleneck** to repeatedly generate fault injection configurations.
-FBFI does not particularly rely on the system’s complete business structure, but requires that the successful execution paths of the system can be tracked and obtained.
+FBFI does not particularly rely on the system’s complete business structure, but requires that the successful execution paths of the system can be traced.

 ### Usage